RhetTbull/osxphotos/README.md

 `osxphotos export /path/to/export --load-config osxphotos.toml`

 The configuration file is a plain text file in [TOML](https://toml.io/en/) format so the `.toml` extension is standard but you can name the file anything you like.

+#### An example from an actual osxphotos user

+Here's a comprehensive use case from an actual osxphotos user that integrates many of the concepts discussed in this tutorial (thank-you Philippe for contributing this!):

+    I usually import my iPhone’s photo roll on a more or less regular basis, and it includes photos and videos.
+As a result, the size ot my Photos library may rise very quickly.
+Nevertheless, I will tag and geolocate everything as Photos has a quite good keyword management system.

+    After a while, I want to take most of the videos out of the library and move them to a separate "videos" folder on a different folder / volume.
+As I might want to use them in Final Cut Pro, and since Final Cut is able to import Finder tags into its internal library tagging system, I will use osxphotos to do just this.

+    Picking the videos can be left to Photos, using a smart folder for instance.
+Then just add a keyword to all videos to be processed.
+Here I chose "Quik" as I wanted to spot all videos created on my iPhone using the Quik application (now part of GoPro).

+    I want to retrieve my keywords only and make sure they populate the Finder tags, as well as export all the persons identified in the videos by Photos.
+I also want to merge any keywords or persons already in the video metadata with the exported metadata.

+    Keeping Photo’s edited titles and descriptions and putting both in the Finder comments field in a readable manner is also enabled.

+    And I want to keep the file’s creation date (using `--touch-file`).

+    Finally, use `--strip` to remove any leading or trailing whitespace from processed template fields.

+`osxphotos export ~/Desktop/folder for exported videos/ --keyword Quik --only-movies --db /path to my.photoslibrary --touch-file --finder-tag-keywords --person-keyword --xattr-template findercomment "{title}{title?{descr?{newline},},}{descr}" --exiftool-merge-keywords --exiftool-merge-persons --exiftool --strip`

 #### Conclusion